tzadouri/MineGuyz/docs/proposal.markdown

 ## AI/ML Algorithms

 #### Predominantly the algorithms we plan to implement are deep convolutional neural networks and Deep Q Learning algorithms.
 Possibly A* for navigation will be utilized.
+Also Malmos API's depth map functionality will be used for object avoidance and image processing.